island-lang/island-lang.github.io/README.md

 	age: integer

 	given age >= 18
-		greeting => 'Hello {name} of {age} years of age!' given age
+		greeting => "Hello {name} of {age} years of age!" given age
-		greeting => 'Hello young {name} of {age} years of age!'
+		greeting => "Hello young {name} of {age} years of age!"

-name = 'Luna' // This assigns directly into the anonymous instance's 'name' property.
+name = "Luna" // This assigns directly into the anonymous instance's 'name' property.

 if someCondition
 	age = 46
-	print(greeting) // prints 'Hello Luna of 46 years of age!' else
+	print(greeting) // prints "Hello Luna of 46 years of age!" else
-	age = 15 // This branch must also assign a value for the 'age' property print(greeting) // prints 'Hello young Luna of 15 years of age!'
+	age = 15 // This branch must also assign a value for the 'age' property print(greeting) // prints "Hello young Luna of 15 years of age!"
 ```

 ## Conditionally knowable properties